 - 2001 - 2010

-Town Heritage Initative set up. £1.6 million in grants raised to renovate the historical Caistor town centre.
+Townscape Heritage Initative (THI) project. £1.6 million in grants raised to renovate the buildings in Caistor town centre.

 Foot and mouth disease raged through English farmland.